Tenant Rights Rat Infestation

 Call For a Free Consultation

-Call the Health Department.
-Rodents are a very serious health hazard.
-They carry a wide variety of diseases that can severely harm human beings, including leptospirosis, salmonella, hantavirus, typhus, and rabies.
-The Los Angeles Department of Environmental Health will investigate significant rodent infestations in all residential properties, and can order a landlord to perform pest control and repair the property.
-Once rodents appear in your home, you should call the Health Department immediately.
+If a landlord refuses to address a rat infestation, tenants have several options.
+One of the most immediate actions a tenant can take is to contact the local Health Department.
+Rodents are a serious health hazard, carrying diseases such as leptospirosis, salmonella, hantavirus, typhus, and rabies.
+The Los Angeles Department of Environmental Health will investigate significant rodent infestations in residential properties and can order a landlord to perform pest control and repair the property.

 Call For a Free Consultation